 - ADD: addition, used for bifocal and multifocal lenses

-A positive number (indicated by a ‘+’ sign), indicates farsightedness, or hyperopia.
-A negative number (indicated by a ‘-’ sign) indicates nearsightedness, or myopia.
+A positive number (indicated by a ‘+’ sign) refers to farsightedness or hyperopia.
+A negative number (indicated by a ‘-’ sign) refers to nearsightedness or myopia.

 The American Academy of Ophthalmology uses the following benchmarks to classify the severity of nearsightedness or farsightedness: